These guides are AI-generated educational summaries — not legal or medical advice.

 Not disclosing secondary conditions: adjacent joint strain, post-traumatic arthritis, or compensation injuries

-Why: Ankylosis of two digits places abnormal biomechanical stress on adjacent digits and the wrist.
+Ankylosis of two digits places abnormal biomechanical stress on adjacent digits and the wrist.
 These secondary conditions may be separately ratable or may support a higher overall hand impairment rating.

-Do this instead: Tell the examiner about any pain, stiffness, or problems in your unaffected fingers, wrist, or elbow that you attribute to compensating for the ankylosed digits.
+Instead: Tell the examiner about any pain, stiffness, or problems in your unaffected fingers, wrist, or elbow that you attribute to compensating for the ankylosed digits.
 These may support additional separate claims.

 Impact: Related conditions - potential additional ratings